 - On the Action menu, click Create Task action, set the following values, and then click OK:

-- Click Change User or Group, and then select the user that will be used to automatically log on to the server and run the Wowza media server software.
+- Click Change User or Group, and then select the user that will be used to automatically log on to the server and run Wowza Streaming Engine.

 - Select Run only when user is logged on.